MysticTempest/mcimport/README.md

 - some flowers are approximations
 - double plants may end up being single node blocks
-- until fixed, beds, doors, fences, walls are likely broken
+- until fixed, fences, walls & other items are likely broken
-- signs convert, but MT can't rotate them in 30 degree angles

 There are a large number of things that are just never going to be convertable, and so the following will likely never work and